Dietrich Eckart: Growing apart

 On 9 November 1923, Eckart participated in the failed Beer Hall Putsch.
 He was arrested and placed in Landsberg Prison along with Hitler and other party officials, but was released shortly thereafter due to illness.
-He then went to Berchtesgaden to recuperate.
+He then went to Berchtesgaden to recuperate but died a month later.

 Hitler as genius and messiah

 Eckart promoted Hitler as Germany's coming savior.
 Eckart's hero, Otto Weininger, had formulated a dichotomy in which genius and Jews were opposed.
 Genius, in Weininger's view, was the epitome of masculinity and non-materialism, while Jews were femininity in its purest form.
 Eckart took upon himself this philosophy, and considered that the role of genius was to rid the world of the baleful influence of Jews.
 Many parts of German society held similar views, and were looking for a savior, a "German Messiah", a genius to lead them out of the economic and political morass the country had fallen into as a result of the Great Depression and the economic effects of the Treaty of Versailles that ended World War I.

 Under Eckart's tutelage Hitler first began to think of himself as that person, a superior being.
 Because it was generally believed that geniuses were born and not made, he could not present himself as having been mentored by Eckart and others.
 Thus in Mein Kampf, Hitler did not mention Eckart or Karl Mayr, or the others who had been instrumental in creating what the world was now meant to see as the natural genius, Adolf Hitler, the German Messiah.

-Shortly after the Party purchase of the Völkischer Beobachter in December 1920, and Eckart's installation as editor, with Rosenberg as his assistant, the two men had begun to use the newspaper as a vehicle to disseminate this "Hitler Myth", the notion that Hitler was a superior being, a genius who would be the divine German Messiah –the chosen one.
+Shortly after the Party purchase of the Völkischer Beobachter in December 1920, and Eckart's installation as editor, with Rosenberg as his assistant, the two men had begun to use the newspaper as a vehicle to disseminate this "Hitler Myth", the notion that Hitler was a superior being, a genius who would be the divine German Messiah – the chosen one.
 The paper did not refer to Hitler as merely the leader of the Nazi Party; instead, he was "Germany's leader".
 Other newspapers in Bavaria began to call Hitler "the Bavarian Mussolini."
 This idea of Hitler's specialness began to spread, so that two years later, in November 1922, the Traunsteiner Wochenblatt newspaper would look ahead to when "the masses of the people will raise [Hitler] up as their leader, and give him their allegiance through thick and thin."